chugah/twitter-app-angular/combustion/backend/README.md

-Angular Twitter App
+Angular Twitter App - Server side authentication

 This repository contains the backend for the app.

 To get started,